aoqia194/leaf-loom/README.md

 ## Credits

 I owe the FabricMC devs a small thanks here as the least I can do, as they helped me immensely.
 Especially **modmuss**!
+I forgot I even wrote this here, but @modmuss yet again helped me.
+They deserve triple credits honestly.